Run Mate by Core-Lean works best with Javascript Enabled!

 • https://www.hertz.ch

-We will provide you with a relay bracelet with the team GPS markers in it and a bib per team member.
-When passing the relay, you only have to send the relay bracelet.
+We'll provide you with a relay belt with the GPS beacon inside, and a race number for each participant.
+When you pass the relay, all you have to do is hand over the relay belt.

 No dedicated space will be provided by the organization.
 We encourage you to organize your vehicle so that your nap is comfortable.
 The edge of the lake and the relay points will also be places for napping.